 The process to change a major or add another major at North Carolina State University is called Change of Degree Application, commonly known as CODA.

-Colleges and Departments advertise minimum and/or preferred requirements for entrance into a major.
-Meeting all minimum and preferred requirements does not guarantee that a student will be accepted into that major.
+Colleges and Departments have set minimum requirements — and in some cases preferred qualifications — for entrance into a major.
+Meeting these standards does not guarantee that a student will be accepted into that major.
 Students should strive to make themselves competitive candidates for the major they hope to pursue.
-The CODA deadlines and application are all located on the CODA website.
+The CODA deadlines and application are located on the CODA website.

 Undergraduate Coordinators of Advising

-Another helpful resource for students interested in changing their major or adding another major is the Undergraduate Coordinators of Advising website.
-It is a great idea for students to reach out to the coordinator of the major they are interested in and schedule a meeting to learn more and ask their questions.
-Encourage students to come prepared to those meetings.
+A helpful resource for students interested in changing their major or adding another major is the Undergraduate Coordinators of Advising website.
+Students can reach out to the coordinator of the major they are interested in pursuing and ask their questions.

 The Virtual Advisor is a great resource for students to submit advising questions.